-Additionally, the bill creates an "Inspection of Public Records Task Force" to oversee the implementation of these regulations, which will include representatives from various sectors and be chaired by the attorney general or their designee.
-The task force is tasked with evaluating enforcement options for violations of the Inspection of Public Records Act, recommending the use of ombuds to assist requesters and public bodies, and standardizing inspection procedures.
-It will also investigate potential misuse of the Act and gather feedback from affected parties, with a requirement to submit legislative recommendations to the governor and legislature by December 15, 2025.
+Additionally, the bill creates an "Inspection of Public Records Task Force" to review and recommend improvements to the Act.
+This task force will include representatives from various sectors, chaired by the attorney general or their designee, and will operate from July 1, 2025, until January 1, 2026.
+The task force's objectives include exploring alternative enforcement options, recommending the use of ombuds to assist requesters and public bodies, standardizing procedures for inspecting public records, and investigating potential misuse of the Act.
+It is required to submit legislative recommendations to the governor and legislature by December 15, 2025.

 Statutes affected: